ml-research/XIConceptLearning/README.md

 ### iCSN experiments

+We have moved a minimal example of the iCSN framework into the directory ```icsn/``` which shows how to train an [introvae](https://github.com/hhb072/IntroVAE)-based autoencoder within the framework.
+This code also shows how to handle unsupervised pretraining and a more sophisticated temperature scheduling than used in the original paper.

-The relevant source code for the iCSN experiments can be found in the directory ```ProtoLearning/```, with
+The relevant source code for the iCSN experiments of the paper can be found in the directory ```ProtoLearning/```, with
 ```ProtoLearning/train_icsn.py``` and ```ProtoLearning/scripts/run_icsn.sh``` containing the main iscn training
 procedure and calls.
 This directory further contains scripts for interacting with the latent space
 (```ProtoLearning/scripts/run_icsn_rr.sh```) and experiments on novel concepts